Houston vs. Navy NCAA Football Odds, Plays and Insights | September 25, 2021

 Navy Stats and Trends

-- This year the Midshipmen have three turnovers, two fewer than the Cougars have takeaways (5).
+- The Midshipmen have turned the ball over three times, two fewer times than the Cougars have forced turnovers (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.